Document Activity Tracking and Audit Logs

 Activity logs satisfy common compliance requirements:

-- GDPR: Documents data processing activities and consent
+• GDPR: Documents data processing activities and consent (with anonymized IPs)

 Activity Log Retention

-- Best Practice: Export and archive activity logs for all important contracts
+• Best Practice: Download and archive completed documents with certificates for all important contracts

 IP Address and Device Tracking